Travelling in Europe and the Schengen area

-If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules, for a maximum time span of three months, on condition you fulfil the entry criteria listed in the Schengen Acquis, to wit:
+Travelling in Europe.
+If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules.
+For a maximum time span of three months, you have to fulfil the entry criteria listed in the Schengen Acquis, ie you:

-- You are the holder of a valid travel document;
+- are the holder of a valid travel document;

-- You have a short-stay visa if one is required;
+- have a short-stay visa if one is required;

-- You are able to prove the purpose of your travel;
+- are able to prove the purpose of your travel;

 Stay longer than 3 months